Kadesh (biblical)

-Kadesh or Qadesh or Cades (קָדֵשׁ, from the root "holy") is a place-name that occurs several times in the Hebrew Bible, describing a site or sites located south of, or at the southern border of, Canaan and the Kingdom of Judah in the kingdom of Israel.
+Kadesh or Qadesh or Cades (קָדֵשׁ, from the root "holy") is a place-name that occurs several times in the Hebrew Bible, describing a site or sites located south of, or at the southern border of, Canaan and the Kingdom of Judah.
 Many modern academics hold that it was a single site, located at the modern Tel el-Qudeirat, while some academics and rabbinical authorities hold that there were two locations named Kadesh.
 A related term, either synonymous with Kadesh or referring to one of the two sites, is Kadesh (or Qadesh) Barnea.
 Various etymologies for Barnea have been proposed, including 'desert of wanderings,' but none have produced widespread agreement.

 The Bible mentions Kadesh and/or Kadesh Barnea in a number of episodes, making it an important site (or sites) in narratives concerning Israelite origins.
 Kadesh was the chief site of encampment for the Israelites during their wandering in the Zin Desert (Deuteronomy 1:46), as well as the place from which the Israelite spies were sent to Canaan (Numbers 13:1–26).
 The first failed attempt to capture Canaan was made from Kadesh.
 Moses struck a rock (rather than speaking to it as the Lord commanded) that brought forth water at Kadesh.
 Miriam and Aaron both died and were buried near a place named Kadesh.
 Moses sent envoys to the King of Edom from Kadesh, asking for permission to let the Israelites use the King's Highway passing through his territory, which the Edomite king denied.